 UGWA proposed to put in a pipe rail fence with hanging poly pipes that will float during high flows.
 The fence would be wired in sections so that if one area fails, the whole fence won’t fail.
 UGWA has learned lessons from fencing Bloodgood Springs that will help with better fence design.
 Dylan provided hydrology information and proposes putting the top of the fence at the 10-year flood line, which would make it about 200 feet wide.
 The outer posts would need to be very sturdy.
 They are going to check with Nolan Tuff, a contractor they have worked with in the past, about the best design.

-Floodplain Fencing – downstream of Pancho Canyon but upstream of the River Vista TH there is an area of fencing that runs along the edge of the flooplain that gets frequently damaged by floods.
+Floodplain Fencing – downstream of Pancho Canyon but upstream of the River Vista TH there is an area of fencing that runs along the edge of the floodplain that gets frequently damaged by floods.
 UGWA proposes to move this fence line and build a new pipe rail fence on top of the bluff.
 This would also solve a problem with the gate close to River Vista that keeps getting left open and can no longer be latched shut because the latches are out of alignment.

 Upper Trap – UGWA proposes to divide this trap into 2 parts, with one area available for temporarily holding rounded up cattle, while the other half is passively restored to native vegetation.
-This may be more palatable to the permittee rather than complete removal of the trap, and may decrease resistance.
+This may be more palatable to the permittee rather than complete removal of the trap and may decrease resistance.
 There are 4 gates into this trap, UGWA proposes only one gate.

 Lower Trap – UGWA proposed to remove this trap as it appears to be redundant to cattle management needs.